Burned by Coffee or by Heartbreak - They Feel the SameBy Dr. Margaret Paul

 Science has finally confirmed what anyone who's ever been in love already knows: Heartbreak really does hurt.
 In an MRI study, researchers have found that the same brain networks that are activated when you're burned by hot coffee are also activated when you think about a partner who died or who left you.
 Painful breakups and losses causing intense emotional pain show up in the same part of the brain as physical pain.

 Heartbreak might even hurt more than being burned by coffee.
 While no one wants to be physically burned, most people are far more focused on having control over not experiencing the pain of heartbreak than the pain of a coffee burn.

 The interesting thing to me is that most people have no problem treating themselves with kindness and caring if they are physically hurt, but they have a hard time bringing that same level of compassion to themselves if they are emotionally hurt.
-Yet a broken heart needs even more gentleness and tenderness toward yourself than a physical burn.
+Yet a broken heart needs at least as much gentleness and tenderness toward yourself than a physical burn.

 What Do You Do When Your Heart is Broken?

 Most people have learned many addictive ways of avoiding feeling the pain of their broken heart.
 As Alexander, a client of mine, told me in a session, "I hadn't smoked for years, but I've been smoking since my wife left me for another man six years ago.
 I can't seem to stop."